The future of councils in Derbyshire – local government reorganisation

 Our shared vision proposes a future where services are simpler, communities feel supported, and every part of our county thrives – together with a commitment to significantly transform the services that local people rely on.

-- can provide effective and value for money services – with the vision and financial stability to transform the services residents receive
+• better enable the provision of effective and value for money services – councils with the ambition and financial stability to transform the services residents receive, especially those relating to adult care, children’s services, SEND and homelessness

 Where we are now, and next steps

-Derbyshire County Council is developing its own proposal, which it will submit to the Government separately.
+Derbyshire County Council is developing its own proposal, which has been submitted to the Government separately.

 Under the Government’s current timetable:

-- it will make a final decision about which model of local government reorganisation will be implemented in December during summer 2026
+• it will make a final decision about which model of local government reorganisation will be implemented in Derbyshire summer 2026

 You can also find out more in our frequently asked questions.